JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 -   [FAQs](#faqs)
 -   [Further Resources](#further-resources)

+I keep a publicly viewable [Conferences Notion page](https://joshuakgoldberg.notion.site/Conferences-bfb4bb5065b44a8488ebd37271ff3bfc) tracking what I've applied to conferences with.
+Feel free to reference that as a resource of examples for what I mean throughout this post. ❤️

 ![Me smiling and speaking at a conference podium, wearing a pineapples-on-white t-shirt, gesturing with one hand](./me-at-prisma.jpg)

 <em style="display:block;margin-bottom:2rem;text-align:center;">